BuIlDaLiBlE/BetterHI3Launcher/README.md

 * Supports all game servers (Global, SEA, CN, TW/HK/MO, KR and JP), can install and switch between them freely
   * **Please note that Steam version is not supported**
   * Epic Games version is technically supported, however to make purchases via Epic Games you have to launch the game using Epic Games Launcher
-* Uses parallel downloading mechanism: Instead of downloading the game as one continuous stream of data it is now divided to several chunks, which dramatically speeds up the download process
+* Uses parallel downloading mechanism: Instead of downloading the game as one continuous stream of data it is now divided to several chunks, which really speeds up the download process
-* Has mirror support so you have more means of getting the game
+* Has mirror server support so you have alternaive sources of getting the game
-* Includes other useful features, such as:
+* Other various useful features:
-  * Downloading game cache - helps you get through the annoying "Updating settings" step
+  * Downloading game cache - helps you get through the "Updating settings" step in-game
-  * Repairing game files - uses a better method compared to the official launcher
+  * Repairing game files - uses a slightly different method compared to the official launcher which may provide a better help
-  * Moving game files - the official launcher will still see the game
+  * Moving game files - the official launcher will still recognize the game
   * Better options for uninstallation, allowing to free more disk space
-  * Setting custom resolution, custom FPS cap, resetting download type (so you can reselect which assets to download)
+  * Setting custom resolution, custom FPS cap, resetting download type so you can reselect which asset type to download (HD/Full)
   * Customizable background - still images, GIFs, and even videos are supported!

 ## Getting the launcher